Ryan-Martin22/ironclad-jewellery/README.md

 All wireframes were created using [Balsamiq](https://balsamiq.com/).

-Ironclad Jewellery Wireframes for Mobile and Desktop devices can be viewed in the wirefames folder within the assets folder.
+Ironclad Jewellery Wireframes for Mobile and Desktop devices can be viewed in the wirefames folder within the assets folder [here](assets/documents/wireframes.pdf).

 # Marketing Strategies